 - Fromage Blanc

-Quark Cheese has the firmness of sour cream but is slightly drier, resulting in a somewhat crumbly texture like
+Quark cheese has the firmness of sour cream but is slightly drier, resulting in a somewhat crumbly texture like an American ricotta.

-- Acid method – using lemon or vinegar
+- Acid method – using lemon juice or vinegar

 - Fast way – using rennet and starter culture

-Pick an Organic, Full Fat, Whole milk.
-More fat the milk has, more goods you will get from it at the end of the process.
+Pick an organic, full-fat, whole milk.
+More fat the milk has, the more goods you will get from it at the end of the process.

-If you can get unpasteurized milk directly from the farmers you trust, you will have a 100% chance of making the best ever Farmers Cheese you can.
+If you can get unpasteurized milk directly from the farmers you trust, you will have a 100% chance of making the best cheese you can.

 Few Tips:

-- You can also use Goat, Sheep’s or Ewes Milk which will work as well.
-The taste differs slightly, but you do get a different take on it.
+- You can also use goat, sheep’s, or ewe’s milk, which will also work.
+The taste differs slightly, but you get a different take.

-- If you do get Un-pasteurized milk, which you are not so sure about, just cook it on 80 degrees to kill all the possible bacterias and then follow with the process described in our post.
+- If you get unpasteurized milk, which you are unsure about, just cook it at 80 degrees to kill all the viable bacteria and follow the process described in our post.

-- More fat your milk contains, more Farmers cheese you will be able to produce
+- The more fat your milk contains, the more cheese you can produce.

-- Do not use expired milk, thinking of speeding up the process.
+- Do not use expired milk if you think of speeding up the process.
 This will not happen.

 *Exact measurements are listed in the recipe card below.